Your source for new events and information on climate change and energy efficiency.

 Looking for ways to reduce energy costs in your municipal buildings?
 Eager to get your employees more engaged in recycling and reducing the amount of waste going to your landfill?
 Want a chance to win $5,000?
 Then you should check out the Municipal Government Carbon Footprint Challenge!

-The Municipal Government Carbon Footprint Challenge is brought to you by the Office of Climate Change, Energy Efficiency and Emissions Trading, in partnership with the Department of Municipal Affairs.
+The Municipal Government Carbon Footprint Challenge is brought to you by the Office of Climate Change and Energy Efficiency, in partnership with the Department of Municipal Affairs.

 Municipal governments across Newfoundland and Labrador are encouraged to participate in the contest by using the Municipal Government Carbon Calculator - a new web-based tool developed specifically for Newfoundland and Labrador.
 This calculator estimates the greenhouse gas emissions from your municipal operations and provides tips on how to save energy, reduce your GHG emissions and lower your operating costs.